johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 We will be giving our DNS server a certificate for use with https (skip this if you don't want to use HTTPS)

-NOTE: We won't actually implement the certificate until after we gain access to the GUI.
+NOTE: We won't implement the certificate until after we gain access to the GUI.

 ### Self-signed method(simplest):

 ```
+mkdir ~/cert/
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ~/cert/private.key -out ~/cert/certificate.crt
 ```